 Naive Bayes is a machine learning model that is used for large volumes of data, even if you are working with data that has millions of data records the recommended approach is Naive Bayes.
 It gives very good results when it comes to NLP tasks such as sentimental analysis.
 It is a fast and uncomplicated classification algorithm.

 To understand the naive Bayes classifier we need to understand the Bayes theorem.
 So let’s first discuss the Bayes Theorem.

 It is a theorem that works on conditional probability.
 Conditional probability is the probability that something will happen, given that something else has already occurred.
 The conditional probability can give us the probability of an event using its prior knowledge.

-P(H): The probability of hypothesis H being true.
-This is known as prior probability.
+P(A): The probability of hypothesis H being true.
+This is known as the prior probability.